 Dr. Mulholland has assembled a multiple laser approach, using the Revlite™, Picosure™, Accolade™, Affinity™, and fractional CO2 at the very end.
 The number of laser sessions can be reduced to 4-6 with over 90%+ clearance on average.
 Each session may take between 15 and 30 minutes, depending on the size of the tattoo and the laser.
 Most of the laser tattoo removal procedures are performed under topical anesthesia and with an air chilling device, although some patients may prefer local anesthesia.

 Which Lasers Do You Use?

-At SpaMedica, Dr Mulholland has assembled the finest laser tattoo removal machines available in medicine.
+At SpaMedica in Toronto, Dr Mulholland has assembled the finest laser tattoo removal machines available in medicine.
 It is common for patients to receive treatment from two or three different lasers.
 The use of multiple lasers and wavelengths by our team, means fewer treatments, less ghosting, and better clearance.

 The following is a list of SpaMedica laser tattoo removal machines, including their pulse duration and the ink color they work best on: